Learning Places and Spaces - virtual and actual

 one of the ingenium classrooms millennium dome V&A Spiral makeover in 4 Dwellings School

-Over 25 years I've had a lot of involvement in the design of virtual communities on-line and in the design of physical learning spaces like schools, companies, communitiy centres and colleges.
-I now get heaps of requests for help in these areas, which I am delighted to offer, but have assembled this site as a "primer" for anyone exploring these design issues.
+I now get heaps of requests for help in these areas, which I am delighted to offer, but have assembled this site as a slightly chaotic "primer" for anyone exploring these design issues.
 Hopefully it will be useful as a starting point, but I'm here to help with a lot more if you need it!
-Mail me:
+Obviously, I do a lot of work formally in this area as a consultant, and as a professor, with many projects, from tiny community driven makeovers to vast multimillion pound global projects spanning decades.
+If I can help, please do mail me:

 stephen's email address...